chrisisbd/Starbase/README.md

         JDK; press F4 to open the Projects Settings.
 Set the which JDK you are using under the 'Platform Settings' heading, SDKs.
 Use the green plus sign to select your JDK installation.

+        Also have a look at http://confluence.jetbrains.com/display/IntelliJIDEA/Version+Control+Basics
+        and check your settings look correct.

 Files that must not be pushed to the master branches are as follows: